template<class T>using IsIterable = std::

 Defined on platforms where the long double type has a 64-bit precision instead of 80-bit, thus same as double.
-It's the case for MSVC (source), 32-bit Android (no reliable source found, sorry) and Emscripten.
+It's the case for MSVC (source), 32-bit Android (no reliable source found, sorry), Emscripten and Mac (but not iOS) with ARM processors.
 Emscripten is a bit special because it's signed int behave the same but are treated as different types.